UO-CIS-322/proj7-Gcal/README.md

 Your client secret will have to be registered for the URLs used for the oauth2 'callback' in the authorization protocol.
 This URL includes the port on which your application is running, so you you will need to use the same port each time you run your application.
-I suggest you generate one random port in the range 5000-8000 and stick with it for the remainder of the term (unless someone else randomly draws the same port).
+You can register the same key for multiple URLs, so for example I have registered mine for localhost:5000/oauth2callback, localhost:8000/oauth2callback, roethke.d.cs.uoregon.edu:5000/oauth2callback, and roethke.d.cs.uoregon.edu:8000/oauth2callback.
+(Roethke is my raspberry Pi at school.)
+When we test your code, our grader and I will use our own admin_secrets.py and google credentials files, but we will use your client_secrets.py file.
+As in the last project, your client_secrets.py file should include a reference to your repository and to your name, so that our friendly (but clumsy) robots can use it to install your code.

-More about the client secret file is described in our Piazza group.
+I have noticed that getting the list of calendars from Google is very very slow when running on my laptop at home, and snappier when accessing through roethke.
+I suspect that is because roethke.d.cs.uoregon.edu is is a routable IP address, while "localhost" on my home network requires some behind-the-curtains magic from my home router.
+I don't know that for sure.

 Whether or not you already have a Google calendar, it's a good idea to create one or two 'test' calendars with a known set of appointments